-Tailwind is another scheduling tool for Pinterest.
-I used it for a while, but I found it not as easy to use and easy to keep a controlled overview of all the tweets you send to various boards as with BoardBooster.
-But that may just be a personal preference.
-So if you are looking for a scheduling tool for Pinterest, take a look at Tailwind and use the free trial to figure out if the system suits you.
+Tailwind is the scheduling tool for Pinterest that we use.
+If you are looking for a scheduling tool for Pinterest, take a look at Tailwind and use the free trial to figure out if the system suits you.

 In this post, I mention Tailwind for another reason: Tailwind can also schedule posts for Instagram.
 And in addition to being a Pinterest Partner, Tailwind now also is an official Instagram Partner.
 Which means if you are going to use an Instagram tool, your chances are fairly high that your account is not going to get banned if you go for Tailwind.

 While Tailwind is not really a monitoring tool, they still provide awesome analytics to help you analyze your success on Pinterest.
 You get data on how well your pins, boards and your account perform.